Exploring old Firefox bugs

 1. The first option is to use overflow: hidden on the parent element that has an outline.
 This will prevent the child from stretching the border, but is not suitable if you require other children to be visible outside the bounds of the parent.

 2. The alternative is to use box-shadow or border instead of outline.
 Only outlines are affected by this bug, so applying a visual outline via another property is still possible.
+Although this may seem like a minor issue, a clear visual indicator to communicate the focused element is important for usability, and can be disrupted by this issue.

 References